 Finally, a drizzle of lemon glaze over the top adds an extra lemon punch and makes it look prettier too.
 Happy Spring!

-Lemon Blueberry Coffee Cake with Streusel Recipe
+Lemon Blueberry Coffee Cake Recipe

 Lemon Blueberry Coffee Cake

 - 1 cup all purpose flour